 Black people have to understand themselves as to how they came to be.

-- What have black people accomplished?
+• What have black people accomplished?

-- How have black people survived?
+• How have black people survived?
 How have they triumphed in spite of racism?

-- What is the history of black people in America that doesn’t include slavery?
+• What is the history of black people in America that doesn’t include slavery?
 How/why did they have the determination to read and excel even when it was against the law?

-- Who are our black heroes?
+• Who are our black heroes?
 Who are the black firsts in America?
 Who are the notables?

-- Who can I model myself after who looks like me?
+• Who can I model myself after who looks like me?

-- Why should I celebrate my blackness?
+• Why should I celebrate my blackness?
 How do I honor my blackness, recognizing discrimination but achieving anyway without being bitter?

-Black children must know how to love the blackness before they can understand why others try to keep them down.
+Black children must know how to love their blackness before they can understand why others try to keep them down.
 One is a strength position, a position of power rather than one of acceptance of the status quo.

-4 Things Every Black Child Should be Able to Do
+4 Things Every Black Child Should Be Able to Do

 A child should be able to articulate what they love about being black or their blackness.
 That is hard for many transracial adoptive parents because they struggle to answer that question themselves.
 I’ve actually had people apologize to me for being born black without understanding that I think it’s a pretty incredible blessing.